 People who are alone are probably at greater risk of being severely attacked and possibly killed by a pack of dogs.
 This is particularly true if a person encounters a pack of dogs in an isolated setting.
 The combination of factors that make this possible is threefold: the presence of a pack of dogs, an isolated setting, and a person who is alone.

 Below, I will give several examples, taken from different locations in the United States, in which a person sustained a fatal or near-fatal dog bite attack by a pack of dogs in an isolated setting.

 - California, May 2013.
-In this incident a pack of pit bulls dogs killed a woman taking her morning walk in Antelope Valley, a semi-desert area near Lancaster.
+In this incident, a pack of pit bulls dogs killed a woman taking her morning walk in Antelope Valley, a semi-desert area near Lancaster.
 The victim sustained about 200 puncture wounds.
-Investigation found that these dogs had previously attacked and killed animals, and that people in the community were scared of the dogs.
+An investigation found that these dogs had previously attacked and killed animals and that people in the community were scared of the dogs.
 The owner of these dogs now faces murder charges.

 - Georgia, August 2009.
 A pack of about 12 dogs fatally mauled to death an elderly couple in Oglethorpe County, a rural area in northeast Georgia. the dog’s killed the lady on a Friday evening, and when her husband went searching for her the next day, he was killed by the same dogs.
 Their mutilated bodies were found on a dirt road near their home.
 The dogs involved were reported to be mixed Labradors, Chow chows, German shepherds and Doberman pinschers.